(All fields required)

 Learn more about our Computational Medicine Center and other Research IT Core Services.

-We significantly expanded our genetic research capabilities with the 2011 installation of an Illumina HiSeq 2000 and HiScan system for the Division of Human Genetics.
+We significantly expanded our genetic research capabilities with the 2011 installation of an Illumina HiSeq 2000 and HiScan system.
 These “next gen” sequencing systems offer the fastest data generation in the field.

 Our new pluripotent stem cell facility – the first of its kind in Ohio, Kentucky or Indiana – reprograms mature human cells into embryonic-like stem cells – which can become any of more than 200 cell types.